amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

   the run time.
 The default value is `no`.

 * `"internal tests tolerance`" [double] tolerance for internal tests such as the divergence-free condition.
-The defult value is 1e-6.
+The default value is 1e-6.

 Linear Solvers
 ==============

-This list constans sublists for various linear solvers such as PCG and GMRES.
+This list contains sublists for various linear solvers such as PCG and GMRES.
 Here is and example:

 .. code-block:: xml